catmaid/CATMAID/sphinx-doc/source/importing_data.rst

 accessible from the outside world and is somehow referred to within a stack mirror's image base (if referring to folders in the project file).
-As an example, let's say a link named *data* has been placed in CATMAID's httpdocs directory.
+As an example, let's say a link named *data* has been placed in CATMAID's top-level directory.
 This link links to your actual data storage and has a layout like the following::

     data/